 Led Zeppelin started planning "Stairway" in early 1970, when they decided to create a new, epic song to replace "Dazed And Confused

 " as the centerpiece of their concerts.
 Jimmy Page would work on the song in an 8-track studio he had installed in his boathouse, trying out different sections on guitar.
-By April, he was telling journalists that their new song might be 15 minutes long, and described it as something that would "build towards a climax" with John Bonham's drums not coming in for some time. in October, 1970 after about 18 months of near constant touring, Page and Plant worked on the song at a Welsh cottage called Bron-yr-Aur, where they started writing songs for the album.
-They started recording it in December when the band convened at Island Studios in London, but were only able to record the intro to their satisfaction.
+By April, he was telling journalists that their new song might be 15-minutes long, and described it as something that would "build towards a climax" with John Bonham's drums not coming in for some time.
+In October 1970, after about 18 months of near constant touring, the song took shape.
+Page and Plant explained that they started working on it at a 250-year-old Welsh cottage called Bron-yr-Aur, where they wrote the songs for Led Zeppelin III

-The lyrics came to Robert Plant in a flash of inspiration when he and Jimmy Page were sitting by the fireplace at Headley Grange with Page strumming the intro chords.
+Robert Plant recalled writing the lyrics in a flash of inspiration.
 Said Plant: "I was holding a pencil and paper, and for some reason I was in a very bad mood.
 Then all of a sudden my hand was writing out the words, 'There's a lady who's sure all that glitters is gold/And she's buying a stairway to heaven.'
 I just sat there and looked at the words and then I almost leapt out of my seat."

 Plant's implication that something else was moving his pencil for him led to speculation that it was Satan who was dictating the words, and along with the backward messages and Page's Aleister Crowley connection, there was enough evidence for many listeners that the devil had some role in creating this song.